Numerical analysis of a full discretization for stochastic Cahn--Hilliard equation driven by additive noise: Introduction

 for a positive constant $ C(X_0,T,p)$.
-We also remark that this approach is also available for deducing the strong convergence rates of numerical schemes for Eq. \eqref{spde} driven by general noise for Eq. \eqref{spde} with $d\le 3$ (see Section \ref{sec-oth}).
+We remark that this approach is also available for deducing the strong convergence rates of numerical schemes for equation \eqref{spde} driven by general noise for equation \eqref{spde} with $d\le 3$ (see Section \ref{sec-oth}).

 The outline of this paper is as follows.
 In the next section, some preliminaries are listed.
-Section \ref{sec-pri} is devoted to giving the useful regularity and a priori estimates of Eq. \eqref{spde}.
+Section \ref{sec-pri} is devoted to giving the useful regularity and a priori estimates of equation \eqref{spde}.
 In Section \ref{sec-str}, we prove some a priori estimates of the numerical solutions, and use the interpolation approach to study the strong convergence rates of both the spectral Galerkin method and its accelerated implicit full discretization.
-Some applications of the interpolation approach to the cases $d\le 3$ and general noises are also discussed in Section \ref{sec-oth}.
+Some applications of the interpolation approach to the cases $d\le 3$ and general noises are presented in Section \ref{sec-oth}.